xxyzz/ostep-hw/5/README.md

     - Returns -1.

 6. Write a slight modification of the previous program,this time using `waitpid()` instead of wait().
 When would `waitpid()` be useful?
+    - If Parent process is waiting for Any / Specific child Process to terminate.
+    - If you might want to know if a child process terminated normally or was killed by a signal.

 7. Write a program that creates a child process, and then in the child closes standard output (`STDOUT_FILENO`).
 What happens if the child calls `printf()` to print some output after closing the descriptor?